mihir787/case_study_two/CaseStudy2.md

 ```

 # Context on Process
 The analysis and modeling was done both in R and Python which interms provides interesting insights as to how language specific packages yield potentially different different models.
+To view the executed python code please look at case_study_two.md.
+The python code here is not executed but the output is provided.

-# Pre-process the data
+<center><h1>Pre-Process Data</h1></center>

-## In R
+### In R

 The main steps we took in cleaning the data was to remove the columns that behaved like constants (i.e., they had the same value for all observations), and transform columns into factors that were incorrectly imported as character data types.